jorgearango/llmapper/README.md

 # LLMapper

 An experiment in using LLMs to draw simple concept maps.
-Currently, it consists of a simple bash script that uses Simon Willison's [llm](https://github.com/simonw/llm), [strip-tags](https://github.com/simonw/strip-tags), and [ttok](https://github.com/simonw/ttok) tools and [Graphviz](https://graphviz.org).
+Currently, a simple bash script that uses Simon Willison's [llm](https://github.com/simonw/llm), [strip-tags](https://github.com/simonw/strip-tags), and [ttok](https://github.com/simonw/ttok) tools to generate a PNG via [Graphviz](https://graphviz.org).

 LLMapper is a crude prototype for refining the prompts.
-Which is to say, this isn't (yet) a serious tool.
-It's a toy for learning about working with generative AI.
+Which is to say, this isn't (yet) a serious tool; it's a toy for learning about generative AI.
 It's very early days.
-Among other things, the tool has no error detection or graceful failures.
+Among other things, there's no error detection or graceful failures.
 Use at your own risk.

 ## Requirements